Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

           * Optional: yes
           * Default: 100
         * `feePath` \
-        The path which will identify the account/contract (i.e., the `x/y` in `x/y/z`) from where the input will be obtained and fee change will reside.
+        The path which will identify the account/contract (i.e., the `x/y` in `x/y/z`) from where the fee will be obtained and fee change will reside.
           * Type: String
           * Optional: yes
           * Default: "0/0"